Michael J. Budds: Personal life

 Budds was born in Pana, Illinois on June 11, 1947 to Leon “Buddsie” Budds and Helen Kramer Budds.
 He attended Knox College and obtained his PhD from the University of Iowa.
 Budds served in the U.S. Navy during the Vietnam War and began teaching at the University of Missouri in 1982.
 His home was in the East Campus Neighborhood of Columbia, Missouri.
 Budds was known for his devotion to the music of Ella Fitzgerald.
 He was buried at the Rosemond Cemetery in Pana, Illinois.

 University of Missouri

 Budds taught undergraduate and graduate courses in music biography, music appreciation, music history, and research.
+He taught over 10,000 students at the University of Missouri.
 His class on music appreciation entitled Jazz, Pop, & Rock would become the most popular class offered at the University.
 His research efforts were devoted to the study of American music, African-American music, and music in Victorian England.
 He served as the Area Coordinator of the Musicology & Ethnomusicology Area within the School of Music up until his retirement.
 In 2019, he donated 4 million dollars to establish the Budds Center for American Music Studies in memory of his family, of which he was the only remaining member.